What is DAI crypto and how does it work you ask? Are you sitting comfortably? Good, let’s start from the beginning.

 We have seen how some centralized players like BlockFi use it.

 However, there is a user interface that you can use called Oasis.app.

 There are many others as well but Oasis is developed in-house.

-If you simply wants to use DAI to transact then you can easily find it on major centralized and decentralized exchanges.
+If you simply want to use DAI to transact then you can easily find it on major centralized and decentralized exchanges.

 Every crypto project creates its own terminology.
 I’ve tried to avoid using it as much as possible but here are some terms you may come across when reading about DAI and MakerDAO